Were You Injured in a San Diego Workplace Accident?

 Can I Be Fired While on Workers' Comp?

 The short answer to this question is yes.
-California is an at-will employment state and being on workers’ compensation does not protect an employee from being let go or laid off.
-However, an employer cannot fire you only because you applied for workers’ comp or because you are receiving workers’ compensation.
-If an employer terminates your job for either of these reasons it is considered a retaliatory termination which is illegal in California.
-It can get tricky to prove this at times, as an employer may try to find another reason for terminating the employment.
+California is an at-will employment state, and being on workers' compensation does not protect an employee from being let go or laid off.
+However, an employer cannot fire you only because you applied for workers' comp or receive workers' compensation.
+If an employer terminates your job for either of these reasons, it is considered a retaliatory termination, which is illegal in California.
+It can get tricky to prove this sometimes, as an employer may try to find another reason to terminate the employment.

-If there is a strong indication that your employee let you go due to being on workers’ compensation, it is vital to consult a workers’ comp lawyer to discuss your legal options.
+If there is a strong indication that your employer let you go due to being on workers' compensation, it is vital to consult a workers' comp lawyer to discuss your legal options.

 "I was referred to Harbor Accident Lawyers by a friend.
 They always returned my calls and always reached out to me with updates, which I appreciated.
 They were honest with me about my case and laid out all my options.
 In the end, I got my settlement for more than what was initially presented and best of all, I never saw a single medical bill!"

-"I was badly hurt on a motorcycle accident and when the insurance company tried to jam me up, instead of backing down Harbor accident attorney jammed them right back.
+"I was badly hurt on a motorcycle accident and when the insurance company tried to jam me up, instead of backing down Harbor Accident Lawyers jammed them right back.
 Needless to say, I got was just and fair thanks to them and their awesome staff."

 Contact Us to Schedule Your Free Consultation